 Cool, so my background?

 I'm a Houston, TX native, have been making music since 2013, attend Full Sail University (B.S.
 Audio Production) joined the Air Force and was able to travel the world, but now after years in the service my focus is to transition out of that service and transition into the service of helping others, musically, capturing their sound.
-My primary DAW is Logic Pro X, but I can use Pro Tools as well.
-My mixing templates consist of WAVES plug-ins primarily.
+My mixing templates consist of Universal Audio, Waves, and SSL plug-ins.
 I wouldn't call myself a Mastering Engineer, but I do use some mastering plug-ins when mixing.
 The "magic is in the mix", but my goal is to get you something professional and radio-ready off rip.
 Feel free to send it off to a Mastering Engineer if need be!
 I've worked with artist from France to Atlanta, New Orleans, Houston, Italy and more!
 I'm 100% for the Indie artist!
 Trust me I get that life, and what you're working towards, so we can relate on that for sure and you can know you're in good hands when working with me.

 Interview with Kameron "RGVLR" Braswell

 Q: What are you working on at the moment?

 A: Hmm, currently, a jazz EP from a French artist named Deva Tamo, an EP from a alternative rap artist named YVNG NELLY, singles for Sleepy da Hitman, and my own projects!

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Low-Key feat.
 Gabby Falcón.
 I love this song because I was stepping out of my lane as an R&B artist going into Afrobeat and she's an indie artist that stepped out her lane to go into R&B!
 Plus she never (at that time) had a good solid mix!
 It was straight unexpected vibes and magic with a great mix!
 The excitement we both had is something I want to chase and experience forever!